 Character turns his head and raises the chin slightly.
-How does the number of frames influence interpretation?
+How does the number of frames influence interpretation? (from few frames to many frames)

-- ..has been hit by a tremendous force. - ..has been hit by a rolling pin. ..has a nervous tic or a spasm.
+- ..has been hit by a tremendous force.

+- ..has been hit by a rolling pin.

+- ..has a nervous tic or a spasm.

-- .is dodging a rolling pin. .is giving a crisp order "Move!" .is more friendly "Over here".
+- ..is dodging a rolling pin.

+..is giving a crisp order "Movel"

+..is more friendly "Over here".

-- ..sees a nice car.
+..sees a nice car.

 - ..tries to take a look at something.

-- ..searches for butter in fridge.
+- ..searches for tea on a shelf.

-- $.. appraises \ thoughtfully.\\$

-- ..stretches a sore muscle.
+- ..appraises thoughtfully. ..stretches a sore muscle.